The E. M. Viquesney Doughboy Database

 But it was in 1920 that Viquesney copyrighted what would become his most famous work, "The Spirit of the American Doughboy".
 After the first statue was completed and put on temporary display in the lobby of the Rylander Theatre in March of 1921, public interest was great enough so that the following June Viquesney began producing a miniature 12-inch desktop version which became popular, particularly among the veterans who had recently returned home from the World War.

-However, possibly in response to a 1922 lawsuit on behalf of rival sculptor John Paulding, Viquesney, who had only just begun his new Doughboy venture, sold the entire company to his business partner, Walter Rylander, the owner of the theatre and Ford auto dealership building next door to it.
+However, possibly in response to a 1922 lawsuit on behalf of rival sculptor John Paulding, Viquesney, who had only just begun his new Doughboy venture, sold the entire company to his business partner, Walter Rylander, the owner of the Rylander Theatre and Ford auto dealership building next door to it.
 Mr. Rylander subsequently owned the rights to the Doughboy for four years before returning the company to Viquesney in January of 1926.
-Throughout the time Rylander owned the rights to the Doughboy, he produced the miniatures in his auto dealership building.
-Rylander had plans to shut down production in factories in the northwest and concentrate manufacture in Americus, but Viquesney was able to buy back his company before this could happen.
+Throughout the time Rylander owned the rights to the Doughboy, he produced some of the desktop miniatures in a back room of his auto dealership building.
+Rylander had plans to shut down production of the miniatures from factories in the northwest and concentrate their manufacture in Americus, but Viquesney was able to buy back his company before this could happen.

 Links: